twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-14-burdened-khandha%zh.rst

 There are many ways of renunciation (nekkhamma) which is also one of the perfections (pāramīs).
 It is also important how to develop it properly and wisely.
 It should be in the middle way.
 If become extreme it will like playing hide-and-seek.
 Another way is totally disbanding it like some traditions.
 Even the Buddha’s Middle way is profound and not easy to interpret.

-I had seen a Thai book many years ago recorded Tan Chao Khun’s illness with colour photos.
+Many years ago I had read a Thai book which documented Tan Chao Khun's condition and included colour photographs.
 It was quite frightening to see it.
 The left side of his throat was eroded with cancerous cells and created a big sore and looked disgusting.
 This body is really dukkha sacca – disgusting and useless.
 Tan Chao Khun was lying down on the floor, and it seemed to be he possessed the strength of Dhamma to endure it calmly.
-It made me remember one of the scenes in the documentary file about His Majesty the King Rama IX by BBC.
-His Majesty had a big and wide shrine room with some Thai forest Ajahns’ photos of their sarīras.
-These are doubtful crystals come from the purified minds and look like gems.
+It made me remember one of the scenes in the documentary film about His Majesty the King Rama IX by BBC.
+His Majesty had a big and wide shrine room with some of the Thai forest Ajahns’ photos and their sarīras.
+These are coloured crystals come from the purified minds and look like gems.
 Her majesty the Queen was explaining about them to the BBC crews.
 The Queen pointed to Tan Chao Khun’s photo and explained about his illness.
 She went to see Tan Ajahn and asked him about the pain.
 His answer was he could bear it.
-Bodily pain surely has, but there is no mental pain.
+There is definitely physical pain, but not mental pain.

 Dhamma is truly a refuge.
 Human dukkha is insignificant if compare with the suffering of hell beings, animals and ghosts.
 These were also our permanent homes in the rounds of existence before.
 If we don’t have the sāsana in our heart in the future will be the same.
 Most of us come here for sight-seeing.
 Mogok Sayadawji was quite a remarkable Dhamma teacher.
 His teaching on Dukkha and the Burdened Khandha is just as if someone were to place upright what was overturned, to reveal what was hidden, to show the way to one who was lost or to carry a lamp into the dark.

 ------

-revised on 2021-03-16; cited from https://oba.org.tw/viewtopic.php?f=22&t=4371&p=36332#p36332 (posted on 2019-04-16)
+revised on 2021-03-26; cited from https://oba.org.tw/viewtopic.php?f=22&t=4371&p=36332#p36332 (posted on 2019-04-16)

 ------